VMBlakelock/destination-date-night/README.md

 ### Existing Features

-One webpage page: The site uses just one page with a simple scroll movement.
+One webpage page: The site uses just one page with a simple scroll movement this will provide ease of use.

-Navbar: The navbar is responsive and links to both of the main sections The Dating Game and Create A Date.
+Navbar: The navbar is responsive and links to both of the main sections The Dating Game and Create A Date, simple navigation was a key factor.

 Dropdowns: The two dropdowns have specific criteria built in, a Date Type and a Date Location.
 The dropdown when clicked reveals specified criteria to select.

-Button: The button when clicked reveals the date providing a neat feature to the site.
+Button: The button when clicked reveals the date chosen this provides a neat feature to the site.

-Google Maps:  xxxxxxx
+Google Maps:  The Google Map API adds value by showcasing the date destinations with a marker.

-Hyperlink: There is a hyyperlink at the bottom of the map to take people back to the site top.
+Hyperlink: There is a hyperlink at the bottom of the map to take people back to the site top.

-Social Media Links: Social Media icons are positioned in the footer information so to allow users to visit other Destination Date Night media.
+Social Media Links: Social Media icons are positioned in the footer, so to allow users to visit other Destination Date Night media.